semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 ## What is a project? {#project}

 A project connects Semaphore to your Git repository.
-Every project on Semaphore is connected to one and only one repository on GitHub or BitBucket.
+Every project on Semaphore must be connected to one repository to work.
+Repositories can be hosted on GitHub or BitBucket.

 ![Every project is related to a repository](./img/project-repo.jpg)

 Every time *something* changes in the repository, Semaphore initiates a workflow.
-The workflow runs all the pipelines you have configured.
+The workflow runs all the pipelines you have configured (we'll get to that in a bit).
 These pipelines can virtually do anything, including building your application, testing it, and deploying it to your servers.

 By default, a workflow can be initiated by any of these events: